vinaymjoshi/customLogger4Android/README.md

 <h4> Integration Steps </h4>
 Step1: Copy and paste the “logger” package into your app main package.
-Once copied, fix the package name errors if any by updating the root package name of your app in logger files.
+Once copied, fix the package name errors by updating the root package name of your app in logger files.

-Step 2: Set LogUtils.DEBUG=true or false in your application.
+Step 2: Set

+    LogUtils.DEBUG=true/false
+inside your application onCreate().
 Usually set it to true while developmnet is going on and false when your app is ready to publish.

 Step 3: Following are some example uses: